-The novel coronavirus (COVID-19) is affecting travel, commerce, and countless other variables worldwide.
+Adverse scenarios can affect travel, commerce and countless other variables worldwide.
 Corporations and the defined benefit plans they sponsor will likely feel the impact.
-Sponsors may experience the need for increased contributions, a decrease in funding status directly impacting the balance sheet, or increased Pension Benefit Guaranty Corporation (PBGC) premiums.
+Sponsors may experience the need for increased contributions, a decrease in funding status directly impacting the balance sheet or increased Pension Benefit Guaranty Corporation (PBGC) premiums.
 At times like this, it is increasingly important to explore and implement best practices to manage your organization’s defined benefit plan.
 PNC Institutional Asset Management® brings our clients ideas to help them navigate and weather adverse scenarios.

 Financial Planning for Pension Plans